Accessibility statement

 - the format you need, if applicable.

-About the accessibility of this app
+About the accessibility of the app

 The app is designed to be used by as many people as possible.